hildjj/node-cbor/packages/cbor-bigdecimal/README.md

 # cbor-bignumber

-This package adds suppot for BigDecimal and BigFloats to the [cbor](../cbor) package, relying on [bignumber.js](https://github.com/MikeMcl/bignumber.js).
+This package adds support for BigDecimal and BigFloats to the [cbor](../cbor) package, relying on [bignumber.js](https://github.com/MikeMcl/bignumber.js).

 ## Installation